PAPPY-JOE/engineering/_posts/2023-04-22-obj-dectect-fruit-edge-impulse.md

 ### Challenges Faced
 * Off season for oranges
-<pre> By the way, are oranges called oranges because oranges are orange?</pre>
+>By the way, are oranges called oranges because oranges are orange?👀
 * Variable lighting conditions in training image data
 * Classification problems for similar looking fruits